APARC Fellowship and Training Opportunities

 Developing Asia Health Policy Postdoctoral Fellow, 2012-13

-Associate Professor of Comparative Politics, Department of Government, Harvard University
+Associate Professor of Comparative Politics, Harvard University

 Shorenstein APARC Postdoctoral Fellow in Contemporary Asia, 2012-13